“A more perfect society”

 Mink began his career as a journalist in the 80s, writing a psychological page for a successful woman’s magazine.
 “After a year of doing that I realized it wasn’t sustainable,” he said.
 In 1997 he was hired as editor-in-chief of aufbau magazine in New York City, a biweekly publication published by Jewish refugees from Nazi Germany, even though he isn’t Jewish.

-As for what brought him to Block Island, Mink said that his wife met Carl Kauffman rowing on the Mystic River.
+As for what brought him to Block Island, Mink said that his wife met Carl Kaufmann rowing on the Mystic River.
 Mink and his wife had recently relocated and bought a house in Mystic.
-Kauffman then introduced Mink and his family to Block Island.
+Kaufmann then introduced Mink and his family to Block Island.

 “Block Island is what I thought the U.S. would be before I came here,” said Mink.
 “And one thing I found interesting about the island is that people wear many different hats.
 It’s fantastic that somebody can run a big business and also be so involved in the community.”